 Literary History often portrays women as peripheral characters, confining their power to the islands of classical witches and the attics of Romantic madwomen.
 This course offers a revisionist response to such constraints of canonicity, especially as they pertain to the marginalization of female subjectivity in literature and culture.
 The curriculum challenges traditional dichotomies—culture/nature, logos/pathos, mind/body—that cast gender as an essential attribute rather than a cultural construction.
 Fall term readings include Gilgamesh; Hymn to Demeter; Sophocles, Antigone; Ovid, Metamorphoses; Sei Shonagon, The Pillow Book; Marie de France, Lais; Chaucer, The Canterbury Tales; Kebra Negast; Shakespeare, As You Like It; Sor Juana Inés de la Cruz, selected poetry; Aphra Behn, The Rover.
 Spring term readings include Milton, Paradise Lost; Leonora Sansay, Secret History; Mary Wollstonecraft, A Vindication of the Rights of Woman; Lady Hyegyong, The Memoirs of Lady Hyegyong; Emily Brontë, Wuthering Heights; Emily Dickinson, selected poetry; Sigmund Freud, selected essays; Virginia Woolf, Mrs. Dalloway; Gertrude Stein, Doctor Faustus Lights the Lights; Yvette Christiansë, Castaway.

-Special Opportunity: Reinventing Literary History courses are offered in both First-Year English and First-Year Seminar.
+Special Opportunity: Reinventing Literary History courses are offered in both First-Year Writing and First-Year Seminar.
 Students may choose to follow a particular literary tradition through both semesters.
 For example, the reading list for Women and Culture I covers an historical range from ancient Greece to the French Renaissance, while Women and Culture II (offered in the spring semester) covers a later historical range from the English Restoration to the late 20th century in Africa.
-A student interested in studying a tradition in its entirety could take Women and Culture in her first semester as a First-Year Seminar and then take Woman and Culture II as a First-Year English course, or vice versa.
+A student interested in studying a tradition in its entirety could take Women and Culture in her first semester as a First-Year Seminar and then take Woman and Culture II as a First-Year Writing course, or vice versa.

 This course transcends traditional and arbitrary distinctions separating Caribbean, North, South, and Central American literatures.
 The Americas emerge not as colonial subjects but as active historical and aesthetic agents.
 Emanating from what might be called the geographical site of modernity, American literature is characterized by unprecedented diversity and innovation.
 In addition to classic novels, short stories, and poetry, this multicultural curriculum features works ranging in scope from creation accounts to autobiographies, as well as indigenous genres including captivity and slave narratives that belie New World declarations of independence.
 Works studied in the fall term include the Popul Vuh; William Shakespeare, The Tempest; Sor Juana Inés de la Cruz, selected poetry; Phillis Wheatley, selected poetry; William Apess, A Son of the Forest; Esteban Echeverria, "El Matadero"; Catharine Maria Sedgwick, Hope Leslie; Olaudah Equiano, The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African, Written by Himself; Herman Melville, Benito Cereno.
 Spring term readings include Mark Twain, Pudd’nhead Wilson; Frederick Douglass, Narrative of the Life of Frederick Douglass; José Marti, Walt Whitman, Emily Dickinson, Langston Hughes, selected poetry; T. S. Eliot, The Waste Land; Pablo Neruda, The Heights of Macchu Picchu; Machado de Assis, Dom Casmurro; William Faulkner, "The Bear"; Gabriel García Márquez, One Hundred Years of Solitude.